 Map of the National Park that we received at the entrance:

-We parked at the main parking, appears at the top center of the map, and as you can see there are several trails and half a dozen POI.
-Our plan was to make a round trail that consists of the red, green and black trails.
-This will cover the Arbel Fortress, the Caves and two viewpoints (Carob viewpoint and Mount Nitai viewpoint).
-And then to drive to another parking, appears in the top right corner) in order to see Arbel Synagogue.
+We parked at the main parking, appears at the top center of the map, and as you can see, there are several trails and half a dozen POI.
+We planned to make round trail that consists of the red, green and black trails.
+It will cover the Arbel Fortress, the Caves and two viewpoints (Carob viewpoint and Mount Nitai viewpoint).
+And then to drive to another parking, appears in the top right corner) to see Arbel Synagogue.